 Stepping into ‘the twenty zone’ has got to be one of the most personal posts that I have decided to write after ‘Individuality’.
-After months of not finding inspiration to work on a blog post I have finally found it through the idea to recount my journey ever since I turned twenty in terms of life in general, relationships, fashion, and anything interesting that has been thrown in the mix.
+After months of not finding inspiration to work on a blog post I have finally found it through the idea to recount my journey ever since I turned twenty.
+This made me think about my life in general, relationships, fashion, and anything interesting that has been thrown in the mix.

 As a visual person, the best way for me to begin recounting the journey thus far is to go through my camera roll to two days before my 20th birthday.
-The first thing that I notice is… more than half the people that I have celebrated my 20th with are no longer a part of my life or even play a significant role in it.
+The first thing that I notice is… more than half the people that I have celebrated my 20th with are no longer a part of my life or play a significant role in it.
 Friendships might have turned sour or I might have drifted away from certain people within the period of just a couple of months.
+The process of letting go and walking away from friends is never easy, especially when you are someone that prides yourself on how loyal you are and that when you befriend someone you do not plan for it to be something temporary.
+The valuable life lesson that I have learnt from this is that it is integral to surround yourself by people that make you a priority and choose you every single time.
+The people that you surround yourself with inevitably have a great impact on who you are as an individual.
+Always look for qualities such as honesty, compassion, selflessness, loyalty and trustworthiness to name a few when choosing who you want by your side and do not forget to reciprocate the aforementioned.

 Unlike high school, the best part of university life is being exposed to a wide variety of people.
 Many of the people you meet will show a keen interest in getting to know you better in terms of your culture, religion, beliefs and personal style.
 University has definitely allowed me to come to terms with and fully embrace my own uniqueness and individuality.
 I have grown extremely close to most of my family members and I think that this is mainly due to the fact that I have finally come to realize that no matter what your family will always be by your side.